Scott Joplin: Life in Missouri

 In 1894, Joplin arrived in Sedalia, Missouri.
-At first, Joplin stayed with the family of Arthur Marshall.
-At the time, Marshall was a 13-year-old boy, but he later became one of Joplin's students and a ragtime composer in his own right.
-There is no record of Joplin having a permanent residence in the town until 1904, as Joplin was making a living as a touring musician.
+At first, Joplin stayed with the family of Arthur Marshall, a 13-year-old boy who later became one of Joplin's students and a ragtime composer in his own right.
+There is no record of Joplin having a residence in the town until 1904, as Joplin was making a living as a touring musician.

 There is little precise evidence known about Joplin's activities at this time, although he performed as a solo musician at dances and at the major black clubs in Sedalia, the Black 400 Club and the Maple Leaf Club.
 He performed in the Queen City Cornet Band and his own six-piece dance orchestra.
 A tour with his own singing group, the Texas Medley Quartet, gave him his first opportunity to publish his own compositions, and it is known that he went to Syracuse, New York, and Texas.
-Two businessmen from New York published Joplin's first two works, the songs "Please Say You Will" and "A Picture of Her Face", in 1895.
+Three businessmen from Syracuse (M. L. Mantell and the Leiter brothers) published Joplin's first two works, the songs "Please Say You Will" and "A Picture of Her Face", in 1895.
 Joplin's visit to Temple, Texas, enabled him to have three pieces published there in 1896, including the "Great Crush Collision March", which commemorated a planned train crash on the Missouri–Kansas–Texas Railroad on September 15 that he may have witnessed.
-The march was described by one of Joplin's biographers as a "special... early essay in ragtime."
+The march was described by one of Joplin's biographers as a "special ... early essay in ragtime".
 While in Sedalia, Joplin taught piano to students who included future ragtime composers Arthur Marshall, Brun Campbell and Scott Hayden.
-Joplin enrolled at the George R. Smith College, where he apparently studied "advanced harmony and composition."
+Joplin enrolled at the George R. Smith College, where he apparently studied "advanced harmony and composition".
 The college's records were destroyed in a fire in 1925, and biographer Edward A. Berlin notes that it was unlikely that a small college for African-Americans would be able to provide such a course.